Diffusive interactions between photons and electrons, an application to cosmology: Emergent Effects

-With a light field rich enough to contain the spectral components $\veck_B$, $\veck_R$, and $\veck_c'$, each stimulated transfer on a spectral component of the radiation produces a redshift $z_0$.
+With a light field rich enough to contain the spectral components $\veck_B$, $\veck_R$, and $\veck_c'$, each stimulated transfer produces a redshift $z_0$ on beam $\veck$.
 Because $\veck_B$ and $\veck_R$ can be the spectral components of any beam, stimulated transfers produce a redshift on all radiation travelling through free electrons at a rate $\Gamma(n_e)$.
 From Eq.~(\ref{alm:eq-rate}) and~(\ref{alm:eq-z0}), a wavelength shift of the entire spectrum occurs at the redshift rate

-that only depends on the electron density.\footnote{The constant $\alpha c \lambda_e^2$ is $\pi$ times larger than $2hr_e/m_e$ calculated for NTL.\cite{Ashmore53.2006}} Despite the dependence of $z_0$ and $\Gamma(n_e)$ on $\lambda$, the Stimulated Transfer redshift (STz) is independent of wavelength and preserves the spectral features of the spectrum at all wavelengths.
+that only depends on the electron density.\footnote{The constant $\alpha c \lambda_e^2$ is $\pi$ times larger than $2hr_e/m_e$ calculated for NTL.\cite{Ashmore53.2006}} Despite the dependence of $z_0$ and $\Gamma(n_e)$ on $\lambda$, the Stimulated Transfer redshift (STz) itself is independent of wavelength and preserves the spectral features of the spectrum at all wavelengths.

 Because all energy transfers happen via stimulated emission,\footnote{Of all proposed tired-light mechanisms, only STz and CREIL\cite{Moret-Bailly1215.2003} are based on stimulated emission.} photons added to an already existing light beam acquire the direction of that beam, therefore causing no change of the beam's wavefront properties.
-As a result, no blurring occurs and images of distant objects are maintained\cite{Marmet268.2009, Moret-Bailly1215.2003} while the intensity of their spectrum is shifted toward longer wavelengths.
+As a result, no blurring occurs and images of distant objects are maintained\cite{Marmet268.2009, Moret-Bailly1215.2003} while the intensity of their spectra is shifted toward longer wavelengths.